Well, Hello My Beautiful #RedCarpetCurlsRoyalty,

 I follow a “modified” Curly Girl Method routine.
 This means I incorporate the use of shampoos; I just make sure they are all sulfate-free.
 I prefer to have a couple of different options for shampoo, one for clarifying and 1-2 others for in-between clarifying washes.

-Since I have fine hair, my hair doesn’t react well to strictly co-washing.
+Since I have fine hair, my hair doesn’t react well to strict co-washing.
 Therefore, I incorporate shampoos of different strengths.

 I also prefer to exclude three other types of ingredients that can be potentially harmful to the hair.
 Those ingredients are drying alcohols, synthetic waxes, and mineral oil/paraffin.

-As for styling tools, I like to use the Scrunch It Brush (discount code: redcarpetcurls) to give me better curl clumps and definition, whereas in the original method you wouldn’t use styling tools.
+As for styling tools, I like to use the Scrunch It Brush (discount code: redcarpetcurls) to give me better curl clumps and definition, whereas in the original method you wouldn’t use styling tools or than your fingertips.

 Modified CGM is all about finding the alternatives that work for your hair since different hair types require different things.